Climate Protection and climate change

 Climate protection

-We are currently looking at suitable measures to reduce indirect emissions that arise along our value chain, i.e. Scope 3 emissions.
-We also want to procure 100% of our electricity from renewable sources by 2025.
-In summer 2021, we joined the RE100 initiative to underpin our commitment and help raise awareness for this topic within the Brenntag Group.
+We are also committed to procuring 100% of our electricity from renewable sources by 2025.
+In 2021, we joined the RE100 initiative to underpin our commitment and help raise awareness for this topic within the Brenntag Group.
+As of 2024, we have already achieved 87%.
 RE100 is a global initiative that brings together businesses aiming to source 100% renewable energy for electricity in the medium term.

 Carbon management program gives the organization a clear climate protection signal